It comprises cells, fragments of cells, and an aqueous solution (plasma).

-It contains erythrocytes, leukocytes , thrombocytes (platelets) and plasma.
-The percentage of volume of all the blood cells in the whole blood is around 45% in adults.
-The rest consists of liquid plasma (for example, water, plasma proteins, electrolytes, etc.).
+It contains erythrocytes, leukocytes, thrombocytes (platelets), and plasma.
+The percentage of the volume of all the blood cells in the whole blood is around 45% in adults.
+The rest consists of liquid plasma (water, plasma proteins, electrolytes, etc.).

-Blood represents 8% of human body weight, with an average density of around 1060 kg / m3, very close to the density of pure water of 1000 kg / m3.
+Blood represents 8% of human body weight, with an average density of around 1060 kg / m3, very close to the thickness of pure water of 1000 kg / m3.

-The average adult has a blood volume of approximately 5 liters, which is composed of plasma and various cell types.
+The average adult has a blood volume of approximately 5 liters, composed of plasma and various cell types.

-These blood cells that are also called corpuscles or “shaped elements” consist of erythrocytes (red blood cells), leukocytes (white blood cells) and thrombocytes (platelets).
+These blood cells are also called corpuscles or “shaped elements” and consist of erythrocytes (red blood cells), leukocytes (white blood cells), and thrombocytes (platelets).

-In volume, red blood cells constitute about 45% of the total blood, plasma about 54.3% and white blood cells about 0.7%.
+In volume, red blood cells constitute about 45% of the total blood, the plasma about 54.3%, and white blood cells about 0.7%.

 Whole blood (plasma and cells) exhibits non-Newtonian fluid dynamics.
-If all human hemoglobin was free in the plasma instead of being contained in red blood cells, the circulatory fluid would be too viscous for the cardiovascular system to function effectively.
+If all human hemoglobin were free in the plasma instead of contained in red blood cells, the circulatory fluid would be too viscous for the cardiovascular system to function effectively.

 One microliter of blood contains:

 Red blood cells contain hemoglobin in the blood and distribute oxygen.
 Ripe red blood cells lack a nucleus and organelles in mammals.
-Red blood cells (along with endothelial vessel cells and other cells) are also marked by glycoproteins that define different types of blood.
+Red blood cells (along with endothelial vessel cells and other cells) are also marked by glycoproteins that define different blood types.

-The proportion of blood occupied by red blood cells is known as hematocrit , and is normally around 45%.
+The proportion of blood occupied by red blood cells is known as hematocrit and usually is around 45%.
 The combined surface area of all red blood cells in the human body would be approximately 2,000 times larger than the outer surface of the body.

 Thrombocytes: The average human body hosts 200,000 to 500,000 thrombocytes.
 Also called platelets, they take part in the coagulation of the blood.
 The fibrin in the coagulation cascade creates a mesh over the platelet plug.

 About 55% of the blood is blood plasma.
-Plasma is a fluid that is the liquid medium of the blood, which in itself is yellow.
-The total blood plasma volume of 2.7-3.0 liters in an average human.
+Plasma is a fluid that is the liquid medium of the blood, which is yellow.
+The average human has a total blood plasma volume of 2.7-3.0 liters.

-Plasma circulates dissolved nutrients, such as glucose, amino acids and fatty acids (dissolved in the blood or attached to plasma proteins), and eliminates waste products, such as carbon dioxide, urea and lactic acid.
+Plasma circulates dissolved nutrients, such as glucose, amino acids, and fatty acids (dissolved in the blood or attached to plasma proteins).
+It eliminates waste products, such as carbon dioxide, urea, and lactic acid.